 Financial position - we are in good financial health.
-We have reserves of over £9m and compared to many of our peers, a lower level of debt per unit.
+We have reserves of over £8m and compared to many of our peers, a lower level of debt per unit.
 We recognise that at around 20% of turnover, our overheads remain relatively high (partly reflecting our limited capacity and our geographical remoteness) but we are working to bring these more in line with others.

 Rent affordability - the findings from a recent review of our rent levels and an affordability assessment have confirmed that we have relatively low rent levels compared to our peers and that our rents largely remain affordable to local households.
-Our business plan assumes annual rent increases of $\pounds 15.28$ per property in year 1 and RPI + 0.5% in years 2 and 3 of this plan.
+Our business plan assumes annual rent increases in line with the RPI +1% in year one and + 0.5% in years 2 and 3 of this plan.
 Given the fragility of the local economy and the implications of welfare reform and high energy prices, we will keep our rent structure and levels under review.